Riope/Sliding-Puzzle/README.md

 ### IDAstar.java
 This file contains the code to solve the puzzle through iterative deepening A-star algorithm.
 This algorithm uses both iddfs and A* (through using heuristic).
 Iddfs takes lesser memory but greater time, so to reduce the time taken, the heuristic is used to determine the levels to which the dfs would run in each iteration of the iddfs.
 This reduces the time taken in A* and is the best method among the four used in this project.

-### stage.java
-The objects of this class would represent the states or stages in the puzzle.
-  * This class contains the relevant data for the state.
-  * It contains general functions related to the states.

-### Solvability.java
-This file contains the function that checks the solvability of the given state and its auxillary functions which are used by it.

-### SlidingPuzzle.java
-This file binds and uses all the functions together to show the comparison between the time taken by each of the algorithm.
-It also prints the minimum number of moves and each state through the moves taken by the IDA* algorithm to reach the goal state.
-It prints the moves taken by the other algorithm in a new file created in the same folder as the rest of the files.